tuchandra/sitev2/content/posts/covid_illinois.md

 {{< figure src="covid_images/ny times.png" width="600px" >}}

 But it's hard not to be cynical.
 The national media criticized Florida, Texas, and the south all summer for a lack of mask mandates and policy interventions.
 So did I!
-And, at the time, perhaps deservedly so.
+Given articles like the above, it felt like it was deserved.

 Now, though, we're seeing a state that *has* all of those—that *has* been following the advice of health experts—and it's not working.